itsjesushx/TheSushiRoles/README.md

 ### **Faction: Neutral**
 ### **Alignment: Neutral Benign**
 The Lawyer is a neutral role that has a client.\
-The client might be an Impostor or Jackal which is no Lover.\
+The client might be an Impostor or Neutral Killer which is no Lover.\
 Depending on the options, the client can also be a Jester.\
 The Lawyer needs their client to win in order to win the game.\
 Their client doesn't know that it is their client.\